dash1291/infantry/README.md

 Above is just a template of the map/reduce functions that can be written.
 What exactly can be written and made to work is really upto the user's understanding of MapReduce and capabilities of Infantry.

-## Customizing storage
+### Customizing storage

-Not implemented yet, but patches welcome!
+Only filesystem based storage is possible for now.
+Customizable backends to come.